 - Flight: Via redirection of gravitational force.

-- The Good Captain: Played with, since, although he kept the moniker "Captain Atom," he was actually promoted to major in the USAF after the Invasion! storyline.
+- The Good Captain: Played with.
+Although he kept the moniker "Captain Atom," he was actually promoted to major in the USAF after the Invasion storyline.
 Also unusual in that he is one of the few superhero captains to actually have received that rank in the military.
-Finally, he's sometimes a little more morally ambiguous than most "Captain" characters.
+And he's sometimes a little more morally ambiguous than most "Captain" characters.

 - Hero's First Rescue: The critical moment when Cap decided truly to be a Super Hero for real.

 - Knight in Shining Armor: Played with.
 In-universe, his daughter dreams about him as this, and genuinely sees him this way.
 The Captain Atom Project, meanwhile, plays him to the public as this, planting stories in the press describing him as the "Silver Savior."
 Of course, he eventually becomes the mask.

 - Let's Get Dangerous!: Whenever things actually get serious, Cap, who often seems kind of bumbling, will all of sudden act in a way that reminds everyone that he was a Badass Normal on par with Batman before he became a Reality Warper Flying Brick.
 One very satisfying example came when the League was fighting a giant robot alongside the Global Guardians, and the fight was a stalemate until they brought the fight into the sewers, away from all the civilians.
 At that point, Bushmaster, one of the Guardians, said that now they could really unload on the robot, to which Cap replied, "No, now you get behind me."
 He then vaporized the robot with one blast.